 PDSCH throughput improvement

 For one DCI scheduling two PDSCHs on two carriers, it is expected that CCE resources are saved compared to using two DCIs scheduling two PDSCHs.
-The saved frequency resources can be scheduled for PDSCH transmission for improving PDSCH throughput.
+The saved CCE resources can be used for allocating more PDCCHs to further schedule more users/PDSCHs with/without multiplexing on the same PDSCH resources.
+Or under certain conditions, the saved CCE resources can be used for PDSCH transmission for improving PDSCH throughput.
+Such a condition for the latter case is that the only PDCCH transmitted in the CORESET is the one scheduling the PDSCH transmission (i.e. there is no other PDCCH for another PDSCH transmission, or for any PUSCH transmission, or for common search space that is transmitted in the CORESET).
+CORESET based rate matching and CCE level rate matching are specified in Rel-15.

-On the other hand, if most of the DCI fields are shared between two carriers, the PDCCH blocking probability is reduced while the scheduling flexibility may be restricted when same TDRA/FDRA field is shared for the two carriers.
+On the other hand, if it is possible to share some of the DCI fields between two carriers without throughput loss, the PDCCH blocking probability is reduced while the scheduling flexibility may be restricted.
 A trade-off between the DCI payload size and the PDSCH throughput is needed.

 Regarding PDSCH throughput, companies’ views are summarized as below: